lvgl/docs_old/en/overview/object.md

 ### Parent-child structure

 A parent object can be considered as the container of its children.
-Every object has exactly one parent object (except screens) but, a parent can have an unlimited number of children.
+Every object has exactly one parent object (except screens), but a parent can have an unlimited number of children.
 There is no limitation for the type of the parent but, there are typical parent (e.g. button) and typical child (e.g. label) objects.

 ### Moving together